A neurological disorder diagnosis can feel devastating. It may leave you wondering

 blood clots in the brain.

-We offer medications to manage symptoms, such as pain.
-We also offer
+We offer medications to manage symptoms and other noninvasive treatments such as:

 - Injections to treat pain, inflammation, movement disorders and many other neurological disorders